GabrielSlima/blog/articles/clean-code-clean-systems.md

         uploaded into our platform.
     </p>
     <p>
-        But for some reason I've decided to load all videos and sort them by uplaod date.
+        But for some reason I've decided to load all videos from our database and sort them by uplaod date in runtime, instead of asking the database to order them for me.
 I can use Pandas to store those videos in a DataFrame and order them the way I want.
 The connection with the database is controlled by custom code.
 The Instances are made by custom code.
 Basically everything that is needed keep this application running is custom code.
-        That's is an example of a flow contorlled by custom code.
+        That's is an example of a <strong>flow contorlled by custom code</strong>.
     </p>
     <p>
-        Now what if we invert this scenario and the only custom part we have is a controller and some models that represents the videos's Payload and all the work is controlled by an framework?
+        Now what if we invert this scenario and the only custom part we have is a controller and some models that represents the videos's Payload and all the work is controlled by a framework?
     </p>
     <p>
         This principle is very simple.
 The control of the flow of some part of our program (or all of it) is handed to